linas/i370-bigfoot/docker/i370-bigfoot/scripts/6-busybox-demo/README.md

 this demo, the `ash` shell (alternately, the `hush` shell) is used in place of `/sbin/init` and thus provides an interactive user environment.

-To compile BsyBox, the provided `defconfig` is recommended; otherwise compilation can be a bit dicey.
+To compile BusyBox, the provided `defconfig` is recommended; otherwise compilation can be a bit dicey.
 In addition, the present-day (Sept 2024) BusyBox makes some minor assumptions about the modernity of the kernel, breaking our old kernel.
-Thus, the patch in `busybox.patch` must be applied, in order to build.
+Thus, the patch in `busybox.patch` must be applied first, in order to build.

 To summarize:
 ```